Kurma: Epics

 In this narrative, Kurma is not related with Vishnu.
 Though the critical edition of the epic does not refer to Kurma as an avatar of Vishnu, some latter insertions in manuscripts of the epic associate Kurma as a pradurbhava (manifestation) of Vishnu.

 The Ramayana briefly mentions the Samudra Manthana episode, however does not mention Kurma in it.
 The epic mentions the ocean churned being the ocean of milk, the Kshirasagara.
 An passage, generally believed to be interpolated and not part of the critical edition, refers to Kurma as well as the drinking of the poison by Shiva.
 The mount Mandara sinks to Patala (the underworld) during the churning.
 On the beseeching of the gods, Vishnu takes the form of the tortoise and raises the mount on his back.
 Vishnu also supports the mount as holding its peak in a form and another form joins the gods in churning the ocean.
-Later versions of the Ramayana like the Adhyatma Ramayana associate Kurma with Rama, the male protaginist of the Ramayana who is also regarded as an avatar of Vishnu.
+Later versions of the Ramayana like the Adhyatma Ramayana associate Kurma with Rama, the male protagonist of the Ramayana who is also regarded as an avatar of Vishnu.